Schedule Service

 You’ll often hear about a unit’s SEER2 rating, which stands for Seasonal Energy Efficiency Ratio.
 For Trane systems, this rating can range from 13.4 all the way up to 23.6.
 Simply put, a higher SEER2 rating means the air conditioner is more energy-efficient.
 While units with higher ratings typically have a higher upfront price, they can lead to significant savings on your monthly energy bills.
 Think of it as an investment that pays you back over time by lowering your home’s operating costs, especially during our hot Texas summers.

-The Role of Installation and Labor
+Don’t Forget Installation and Labor Costs

 The cost of professional installation is a major part of the total price.
 This isn’t just about placing the unit outside; it’s a detailed process.
 The labor cost covers removing your old system, carefully connecting the new one, and testing everything to ensure it runs perfectly.
 Sometimes, a job might require new ductwork, updated refrigerant lines, or local permits, which can also affect the price.
 Quality air conditioning and heating repair and installation ensure your system is safe, efficient, and ready to handle the DFW heat from day one.

-Upgrades and Smart Tech Add-ons
+Considering Upgrades and Smart Features

 Trane offers different types of systems, including single-stage, multi-speed, and variable-speed units, each offering different levels of comfort and efficiency.
 You can also enhance your system with modern upgrades.
 Pairing your new Trane AC with a smart thermostat, for instance, gives you greater control over your home’s climate and can further reduce energy use.
 These add-ons allow you to customize your system for optimal performance and convenience, creating a truly comfortable living space.